 Where To Stay

 It is easy to get to Hopkins Village.
-If you arrive to Belize via the Phillip Goldson International Airport (PGIA), you can take a short flight to a small airport near Placencia Village where you can arrange a transfer to your hotel.
+If you arrive in Belize via the Phillip Goldson International Airport (PGIA), you can take a short flight to a small airport near Placencia Village where you can arrange a transfer to your hotel.
 Another option is renting a vehicle or public transportation (bus) from anywhere in Belize.